Tommy Boy Records

-Tommy Boy Records is an American independent record label and multimedia brand founded in 1981 by Tom Silverman.
-The label is credited with helping and launching the music careers of Queen Latifah, Amber, Afrika Bambaataa, Stetsasonic, Digital Underground, Coolio, De La Soul, House of Pain, Naughty by Nature, and Force MDs.
+Tommy Boy Records (or Tommy Boy Entertainment) is an American independent record label and multimedia brand founded in 1981 by Tom Silverman.

 History

 1981–1985: Early Years

 Tom Silverman created Tommy Boy Music in 1981 in his New York City apartment with a $5,000 loan from his parents.
 The label was an outgrowth of Silverman's Dance Music Report bi-weekly publication, which spanned 14 years, beginning in September 1978.